Posts

 Showing posts from 2014

-Can my favorite Tattoo artist provide Permanent Makeup Services?
+Can my Body Tattoo artist provide Permanent Makeup Services?

 Image

-Body tattoo and Permanent Makeup artists receive different training, therefore, clients should be aware that just because one artist can create beautiful art on the body does not guarantee that they will provide good permanent makeup artistry on the face.
-The skills needed to draw on your body and face differs significantly.
-Our skin on our body may be thicker than the skin on our face.
-Therefore, different tools are used.
-Black pigment should only be used on the face for Eyeliner procedures.
+Body tattoo and Permanent Makeup artists receive different training and use different tools.
+Therefore, the answer is....Not likely.
+It is important to note tattoo artists can create beautiful designs on the body, however it is not a guarantee that they will provide natural looking permanent makeup artistry on the face .
+The skills and practice needed to draw on your body and face differs significantly.
+Skin on our body may be thicker than the skin on your face.
+Therefore, different tattoo tools are used.
+Black pigment should only be used on the face for Eyeliner procedures .
 Never on the brows.
 Black pigment usually fades blue or grey.
-Body tattoo artists favor bold and striking colors, while permanent makeup is best when applied subtly and natural in color.
+Body tattoo artists favor bold and opaque colors, while permanent makeup eyebrows look natural when applied subtly and lighter in color.
 I have a client that has numerous body tattoos.
-Since her tattoo artist produced beautiful work on her body, she thought it would be ok to let him provide eye brows on her face.
-She drew the brows first with a topical brow pencil to provide a template to her artist.
-The end result was as e
+Since her tattoo artist produced beautiful work on her body, she thought it would be o...

 Permanent Makeup, tattoo and MRI